TingleDinkle/yellow_compiler/README.md

 This is not a bug.
 This is the design.

 Inspired by Robert W. Chambers' "The King in Yellow," this language treats code as a contagion and execution as a descent into programmatic madness.
 Every operation costs sanity.
 Every variable can become infected.
 Memory is unreliable.
-Past executions haunt current ones through temporal echoes.
+Past executions haunt current ones.

 ## Installation